sound-mind-banner

 4. Certain flowers, plants and herbs are used for stress relief through aromatherapy.
 For example, lavender is known for helping to induce relaxation.
 You can find lavender in soaps, lotions, oils, and potpourri, just to name a few.
 Try tying up a bunch of fresh lavender with a little raffia and hanging it upside down in your home or better yet, learn to make your own aromatherapy products.
 It's amazing what you can do as you incorporate stress management activities into your life.
 Sometimes they turn into cherished hobbies that you can share with others.
 The book Lavender: How to Grow and Use the Fragrant Herb (Herbs (Stackpole Books) offers more detailed information on growing lavender and it's many uses.

 5. Love butterflies and hummingbirds?
 Then why not grow a butterfly garden?
 Butterfly gardens are gardens that are full of plants and flowers that attract butterflies.
 The great thing about butterfly gardens is that many of the same flowers also attract hummingbirds.
 Lavender, Hibiscus, and Azaleas are all famous for attracting butterflies and hummingbirds.
 There is a long list of other plants, flowers and shrubs that you can plant in your garden.
 It's all about what you love to do and your own creativity.
-Be sure to check out, Attracting Butterflies & Hummingbirds to Your Backyard: Watch Your Garden Come Alive With Beauty on the Wing (Rodale Organic Gardening Book) , don't forget... these recommended books can also be found at your local library!
+Be sure to check out, Attracting Hummingbirds and Butterflies to Your Backyard : Watch Your Garden Come Alive With Beauty on the Wing don't forget... these recommended books can also be found at your local library!

 Gardening is not just for the outdoors!